jdhfkluaehgt/ETS2LA/README.md

 WARNING
 The installer will install into the current directory.
 Place the files where you want the app to be installed.

-TIP
-If you are in China and can't access the installer then please head to ⁠帮助-幫助 after getting the role from ⁠roles.

 Instructions after installation
 Follow the in app tutorial.